Port of Alicante Cruise Guide, Spain (UPDATED 2023)

-Welcome to the port of Alicante (Puerto de Alicante), Spain!
+Welcome to the port of Alicante, Spain!
+(Post updated: January 2024)

 • Alicante cruise port (Alicante cruise port terminal, getting around)

-• 8 best things to do in Alicante port, Alicante shore excursions, useful tips
+• 8 best things to do in the port of Alicante, Alicante shore excursions, useful tips

-Visit our cruise port guides for Marseille, Rome (Civitavecchia), Kotor, Bilbao, Vigo, Barcelona, Valencia, La Coruna, Cartagena, Malaga, Cadiz, Palma de Mallorca, Gibraltar, Lisbon
+Visit our cruise port guides for Barcelona, Valencia, Cartagena, Malaga, Cadiz

 Port of Alicante

-The Alicante cruise terminal is located approximately 2 km/1.3 miles (a 20-25 minute walk) from Alicante city center and the famous Esplanada d’Espanya, a gorgeous waterfront promenade and a popular tourist hub.
+The Alicante cruise terminal (Puerto de Alicante)) is located approximately 2 km/1.3 miles (a 20-25 minute walk) from Alicante city center and the famous Esplanada d’Espanya, a gorgeous waterfront promenade and a popular tourist hub.

 Cruise ships dock at the outer wall of the harbour, at Muelle Levante, and there are free shuttle buses provided by the port authority to transfer the cruise passengers to the port entrance.
 If you wish to walk, you can do so however it will take you 20-25 minutes to get downtown.